-Civil unions are similar to domestic partnerships and offer legal protections, group healthcare coverage, and other benefits to unmarried couples.
+Civil unions are similar to domestic partnerships and offer unmarried couples legal protections, group healthcare coverage, and other benefits.
 Today, since Obergefell, only a handful of states have civil unions: Colorado, Hawaii, Illinois, and New Jersey.
 You may receive spousal health insurance coverage if you’re in a legally-recognized civil union and your state mandates the coverage.

 DOMA’s invalidation also reforms the Medicare policies for same-sex married couples.
 Married same-sex couples have the same rights as opposite-sex couples.
-At 65, you’re eligible for Medicare Part A (also known as hospital insurance) without a monthly premium if you pay payroll taxes and earn 40 work credits.
+At 65, you’re eligible for Medicare Part A (or hospital insurance) without a monthly premium if you pay payroll taxes and earn 40 work credits.

 However, if you don’t meet this requirement, you may use your age 62+ spouse’s work record if they reached 40 credits.
 To qualify, you must be married for at least a year or divorced after a marriage of 10 or more years.

-If your spouse passes away, the marriage must have a duration of 9 months or more.
+If your spouse passes away, the marriage must last nine months or more.
 You can’t remarry and apply for Medicare on your spouse’s income.

 You can also delay your Medicare Part B (medical services) without a penalty if you’re on your spouse’s employer’s health insurance.
 You may qualify for a Special Enrollment Period of up to eight months once that employer insurance ends.